Jessie M. Soga: Family and early life

 She attended and had fees paid from 1879 to 1882.
-In 1882, Jessie was commended in her sewing class, then ten years later took a course in 1892 at the Edinburgh School of Art and was awarded 2nd class level pass for Plant Drawing in Outline.
+In 1882, Jessie was commended in her sewing class, then ten years later took courses in 1892 at the Edinburgh School of Art and was awarded 1st Prize for "Study in Ornamental Design" (for which she received £1 10 shillings; this was one of a number of special prizes awarded to students by the Board of Manufacturers).
+Soga also gained a 2nd class level pass for Plant Drawing in Outline.
 She was very highly commended in The Girl's Own Paper puzzle competition in 1896.
 She was already teaching singing, and performing by then, for example as soloist at the Kelvingrove United Presbyterian Choir's "very creditable performance" of The Wreck of the Hesperus, and as soloist at Coatbridge Corporation Recitals.

 The Soga siblings, apart from Jessie, returned to live in South Africa: William Anderson Soga (1858–1948) who became a doctor and missionary; John Henderson Soga (1860–1941), who also became a missionary; Allan Kirkland Soga (1861–1938), an early mover in the African National Congress; her sisters, Isabella Macfarlane Soga (1864–1884) and Frances Maria Anne Soga (1868–1942) also worked in Christian missions, and Jotello Festiri Soga (1865–1906), who became South Africa's first black veterinary surgeon.
 Jessie stayed with her mother and they holidayed with a friend in St. Andrews in August 1901.

 Musical education and career

 Soga was described as a "new contralto" when she performed with other soloists in a Glasgow City Hall concert on 16 November 1895, and was already offering private music tuition.

 Soga formally completed her professional studies in Singing and music in 1894 and 1895, under Richard Cummings, Llewela Davies and George E. Mott at the Royal Academy of Music, London, whilst living at 8 South Crescent, Bedford Square.
 Her qualifications were firstly as a singing teacher in December 1901 licenciate (LRAM) and almost a decade later in September 1910, RAM examiners, Henry William Richards and William Gray McNaught passed her for Voice-Culture and Class Singing.

+The Royal Academy awarded Soga a Bronze Medal, and has featured her in the Academy's "Spotlight" series.